| |

-Your first Wild Animal Park greeting comes through the calls
+Your first San Diego Zoo Safari Park greeting comes through the calls

 of exotic birds as you walk through the African Aviary.
 A few steps